en-tropyc/bonsol_tutorial/README.md

 bonsol build --zk-program-path .
 ```

-This will create a `target/` directory containing a `manifest.json` file.
+This will create a `target/` directory and a `manifest.json` file.
 This manifest file contains all the information needed to deploy your program.
 Example manifest.json:

 ```json
 {